Villano III Jr.: Professional wrestling career

-Lucha Libre AAA Worldwide (2017–present)
+Lucha Libre AAA Worldwide (2017–2023)

-In 2017 Villano III Jr. was one of several young wrestlers who participated in Lucha Libre AAA Worldwide's "a Llave a Gloria" ("The Key to Glory") tournament.
+In 2017 Villano III Jr. was one of several young professional wrestlers who participated in Lucha Libre AAA Worldwide's "a Llave a Gloria" ("The Key to Glory") tournament.
 The final match of the tournament took place at AAA's Triplemanía XXV show, where Villano III Jr., Angel Mortal Jr. and Tiger Boy lost to Angelikal, El Hijo del Vikingo and The Tigger.
 Despite the loss Villano III Jr. became a regular for AAA afterwards, competing of several of their major shows such as Héroes Inmortales XI, as well as teaming with La Hiedra to unsuccessfully challenge Big Mami and Niño Hamburguesa for the AAA World Mixed Tag Team Championship.

 On March 16, 2019, at AAA's Rey de Reyes, Villano teamed up with Lady Maravilla for the AAA World Mixed Tag Team Championship against Mami and Hamburguesa, where they managed to retain their titles.
 On August 3, at Triplemanía XXVII, Villano teamed up with Maravilla in a match for the AAA World Mixed Tag Team Championship.
 The team defeated Australian Suicide and Vanilla Vargas, Mami and Hamburguesa and Sammy Guevara and Scarlett Bordeaux, to be crowned as new champions, Villano III Jr.'s first AAA championship.
 On October 19 at Héroes Inmortales XIII, Villano III Jr. along with Maravilla, had their first defense defeating Keyra and Látigo and her rivals in Mami and Hamburguesa.

+Villano III Jr. wrestled his last match for AAA on July 2, 2023, in a loss to Octagon Jr..

+Consejo Mundial de Lucha Libre (2023-present)

+Two weeks later on July 18, 2023, Villano III Jr. debuted for CMLL to join his brother El Hijo del Villano III.
+They quickly formed the trio “El Triangulo” with Zandokan Jr., and the siblings won the CMLL Arena Coliseo Tag Team Championships at the Arena Coliseo 81st Anniversary Show on April 6, 2024.
+They lost the titles 2 years later at the 83rd anniversary on April 4, 2026, to fellow brother tag team Los Hermanos Calavera.

+The following month, Villano III Jr. qualifier for the final of La Copa Junior against Atlantis Jr., in a spiritual rematch of their fathers’ famous bout.
+Atlantis Jr. suffered an injury shortly before the final, and was replaced by the previous year’s winner & Villano III Jr.‘s former teammate Zandokan Jr., who had since-distanced himself from the brothers due to what he perceived as a lack of rudo ethics on their part.
+On May 29, Villano III Jr. defeated Zandokan Jr. to win 2026’s La Copa Jr.